 Another great feature is the ability to enrich photos with snippets of sounds, much like HTC One's Zoe feature.
 This feature breathes like into images.
 A sunrise or party photo contains all the ambient noise around the shooter when he took it.
 I love this feature so much.

 As far as image quality is concerned, the phone meets or exceeds the iPhone 5 in nearly every category.
 Photos are crisp and clear, with minimal noise.
 The exception to that rule, of course, is night time photos.
 Here, the HTC One undoubtedly wins.

 The Galaxy S4's battery has a capacity of 2,600mAh which is more than other top smartphones and it performed well in our preliminary tests, lasting a full day no matter how demanding we were.
 This is arguably better than the HTC One's battery, which lasted until bedtime, but juuust barely.

 I'm not going to tell you which phone to buy.
 I'm sure by now you already have a hunch as to which one you'd like.
 But the Galaxy S4 certainly isn't a bad bet.
-In fact, for those who want an expandable storage drive and a removable battery, it's probably the only bet.
-The good news is that consumers now have a choice between two excellent Android models, each with their strengths and weaknesses.
-I'm a sucker for HTC's design, but I can see the Galaxy S4's appeal.
-Which phone are you leaning towards?
+However, for those who want an expandable storage drive and a removable battery, it would be right up your alley.
+The good news is that consumers now have a choice between many excellent Android models, even if a year old, and of course each with their strengths and weaknesses.
+Despite the arrival of the Galaxy S5, Galaxy S4 still have massive appeal.